Sikkim: Roads

 National Highway 10 (NH 10; formerly NH 31A) links Siliguri to Gangtok.
 Sikkim Nationalised Transport runs bus and truck services.
 Privately run bus, tourist taxi, and jeep services operate throughout Sikkim and also connect it to Siliguri.
 A branch of the highway from Melli connects western Sikkim.
 Towns in eastern, southern and western Sikkim are connected to the hill stations of Kalimpong and Darjeeling in northern West Bengal.
 The state is furthermore connected to Tibet by the mountain pass of Nathu La.

-List of National Highways of Sikkim:
+List of national highways of Sikkim:

 Rail

 Sikkim lacks significant railway infrastructure.
 The closest major railway stations are Siliguri Junction and New Jalpaiguri in neighbouring West Bengal.
 However, the New Sikkim Railway Project has been launched to connect the town of Rangpo in Sikkim with Sevoke on the West Bengal border.
 This line is Sevoke-Rangpo Railway Line from Sivok railway station to Rangpo railway station.
-The five-station line is intended to support both economic development and Indian Army operations and was initially planned to be completed by 2015, though as of 2013 its construction has met with delays.
-The railway line up to Rangpo is expected to be completed in 2021.
+The five-station line is intended to support both economic development and Indian Army operations and was initially planned to be completed by 2015, though as of 2023 its construction has met with delays.
+In 2019, the railway line up to Rangpo was expected to be completed in 2021.
 In the second phase the line will be extended up to Gangtok.
 In addition, the Ministry of Railways proposed plans in 2010 for railway lines linking Mirik in West Bengal to Namchi, Daramdin, Ranipool, and Gangtok.